Symmettry/PixelPlaceJS-new/README.md

 // Returns the username of a UID; string | number (For premium accounts, if the account is not premium it will throw an error) pp.bots[index].getUsername(uid);

+// Image Drawing Modes
+Modes.TOP_LEFT_TO_RIGHT // Draws from the top left to the top right Modes.TOP_RIGHT_TO_LEFT // Draws from the top right to the top left

+Modes.BOTTOM_LEFT_TO_RIGHT // Draws from the bottom left to the bottom right Modes.BOTTOM_RIGHT_TO_LEFT // Draws from the bottom right to the bottom left

+Modes.LEFT_TOP_TO_BOTTOM // Draws from the top left to the bottom left Modes.LEFT_BOTTOM_TO_TOP // Draws from the bottom left to the top left

+Modes.RIGHT_TOP_TO_BOTTOM // Draws from the top right to the bottom right Modes.RIGHT_BOTTOM_TO_TOP // Draws from the bottom right to the top right

+Modes.FROM_CENTER // Draws from the center outward Modes.TO_CENTER // Draws outward to the center

+Modes.RAND // Draws randomly
 ```

 ### Full Bot